spring15wad/metawad/project-4-alternatives.md

 What I'm kicking around here is an idea for an alternate Project 4, in case we end up doing something to Project 2/3 that does *not* also include Project 4.

 * **Basic concept**: We recommend font stacks for the projects of the three undergraduate teams
+ * (Note: Recommendations are not generated automatically, or anything like that.
+So, Rails is probably overkill, but it seems like a worthwhile way to get some more practice with it.)
 * **Mechanics**
   * Ruby on Rails web app; teams enter into it:
     * Project name